 Bowdoin Alumni Schools and Interviewing Committees (BASIC)

-The Bowdoin Alumni Fund seeks to raise financial support for the College’s educational programs and other student-related services on an annual basis.
+The Bowdoin Alumni Fund raises financial support for the College’s scholarships, educational programs, and other student-related services on an annual basis.
 All gifts to the Alumni Fund are for current operational expenses and play a significant role in maintaining a balanced budget.
 Since the Fund’s inception in 1869, Bowdoin alumni have consistently demonstrated a high level of annual support, enabling the College to preserve and enhance the Bowdoin experience.

 Alumni Fund Awards